FatehAK/genzo-cli/README.md

 - Fuzzy searches your list of templates for convenience and ease of use.
 - Interactive prompts using [Inquirer](https://www.npmjs.com/package/inquirer) to automate common tasks in repository setup.
 - Can detect a Monorepo template and install deps in all packages.
-- Checks presence of [Husky](https://www.npmjs.com/package/husky) scripts and makes them executable so you don't have to!
+- Checks the presence of [Husky](https://www.npmjs.com/package/husky) scripts and makes them executable so you don't have to!
 - Make use of slots to quickly replace repeated patterns in the generated repository.
 - Supports CLI arguments to automatically initialize Git, install packages and open your preferred code editor.